JuliaLang/julia/doc/manual/metaprogramming.rst

 The reason for the disclaimer above is that the number of times a staged function is staged is really an implementation detail; it *might* be only once, but it *might* also be more often.
 As a consequence, you should *never* write a staged function with side effects - when, and how often, the side effects occur is undefined.
+(This is true for macros too - and just like for macros, the use of `eval` in a staged function is a sign that you're doing something the wrong way.)

-The example staged function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the first invocation.
+The example staged function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the first invocation and incurring a higher compile-time cost.
 However, the power of a staged function lies in its ability to compute different quoted expression depending on the types passed to it:

 .. doctest::